GPT-SW3: An Autoregressive Language Model for the Nordic Languages

 \section{Training}

-We trained our models on Sweden's largest supercomputer for AI research (Berzelius\footnote{Berzelius is an NVIDIA DGX Superpod donated by Knut and Alice Wallenberg foundation to the National Supercomputer Center at Linköping University.
-Berzelius currently consists of 94 DGX nodes, 60 of which have 8 40GB A100 GPUs, and 34 of which have 8 80GB A100 GPUs.
-We used 20 of the 40GB nodes to train the GPT-SW3 models.}) using the Nemo Megatron framework \cite{narayanan2021efficient}.
-The main motivating factor for this was that we had previously trained a 3.5B parameter model using the closely related Megatron-LM framework on the same hardware.
-We trained models in order of increasing size, starting out with the smaller models.
+We trained our models on 160 40GB A100 GPUs using the Nemo Megatron framework \cite{narayanan2021efficient}.
+We trained models of increasing size, starting out with the smaller models.
 This strategy was employed to identify problems with the pretraining procedure early on, before training the larger models.\footnote{One such problem did occur: In the initial runs of the small models, we assumed that the tokenization and binarization script would delimit documents by end-of-text-tokens.
 It did no such thing, which lead to frequent and unexpected context-switching during generation.
 Thankfully, this was discovered and remedied early on due to the training strategy.}

 Table~\ref{tab:training_runs} shows the most important hyperparameters for the various model sizes.
-All models have the same vocabular size (64,000) and sequence length (2,048).
+All models have the same vocabulary size (64,000) and sequence length (2,048).
 The feed-forward dimension is always four times the embedding dimension.
-The models were trained using packing, meaning that each sample in a batch can consist of multiple documents delimited by end-of-text-tokens\footnote{Due to the nature of dataloading in Nemo Megatron, this also means that documents belonging to the same data sample also belong to the same dataset.
+The models were trained using packing, meaning that each sample in a batch can consist of multiple documents\footnote{We have $\sim$4 documents per sample on average.} delimited by end-of-text-tokens\footnote{Due to the nature of dataloading in Nemo Megatron, this also means that documents belonging to the same data sample also belong to the same dataset.
 Combined with cross-document attention, this could have a slightly adverse effect on the end-of-text token as documents across end-of-text boundaries are not completely independent.}.
 We did \emph{not} use attention-masking between documents.